-Our proxy voting guidelines are both principles-based and rulesbased.
-We adhere to a core set of principles that are described in the Policy.
-We assess each proxy proposal in light of these principles.
-Our proxy voting "litmus test" is what we view as most likely to maximize long-term shareholder value.
+Our proxy voting guidelines are both principles-based and rules- based.
+Subject to client guidelines, we adhere to a core set of principles that are described in the Policy.
+We assess each proxy proposal within the framework of these principles, with our ultimate "litmus test" being "litmus test" is what we view as most likely to maximize long-term shareholder value.
 We believe that authority and accountability for setting and executing corporate policies, goals and compensation generally should rest with the board of directors and senior management.
 In return, we support strong investor rights that allow shareholders to hold directors and management accountable if they fail to act in the best interests of shareholders.